Critical Incident Stress Management

-• Accredited by: International Critical Incident Stress Foundation (ICISF)
+• Accredited by the International Critical Incident Stress Foundation (ICISF)

 • Instructor: Lt.
 Larry Lowe (Ret.), BA, MS, MPO, CCISM - Chaplain, Richardson Police Department - Accredited ICISF/TCOLE Instructor